 5. Use actionable data to reduce churn rate:

 People expect companies to listen to their concerns.
-Use data from high-effort touchpoints and create seamless experiences for greater customer retention rates.
-This will prevent bad experiences, and maintain the online reputation of a brand.
+One way to reduce churn is to close any feedback loop at the earliest.
+This will prevent bad experiences, improve retention rates and maintain the online reputation of a brand.

 Conclusion